leonardorifeli/rifeli.dev/content/uses.md

 # Changelog

+- **2025-08-01** - Change main OS, some descriptions, and add a new keyboard
 - **2025-04-30** - Change main OS and some descriptions
 - **2025-03-19** - Added new power managers
 - **2024-12-01** - Added new Dell G15 as main laptop